| Barry MacDonnell's

 [A] use the program's default choice of "<current document>" to link to a specific bookmark in the current on-screen document;

-[B] click on the Browse folder button to insert a chosen file name of a file on your disk in the Document/Macro field; be sure it inserts the full path and filename (and if the document is on a server use something like \\server\volume:\path\filename); also, if the target document has bookmarks they will display in the Bookmarks field and you can click on the one to link to in that target document;
+[B] click on the Browse folder button to insert a chosen file name of a file previously saved on your disk in the Document/Macro field; be sure it inserts the full path and filename (and if the document is on a server use something like \\server\volume:\path\filename); also, if the target document has bookmarks (and that document was saved to disk) the bookmarks will display in the Bookmarks field and you can click on one to link to in that target document;

 [C] type (or paste) a website address (URL) directly in the Document/Field; the adjacent Browse Web button can then be used to test that you have entered the desired URL; further, you can also type the name of a web page's bookmark ("anchor") to link to; or instead of a web page you could even use an email address (mailto:<address>) to open your email client, ready to write;